Korean War Veterans Memorial to add a list of those who died in combat

 “They’re in their mid, early 90s now,” he said.
 “So we want to get this thing done.
 We’ve got guys just hanging on … until we build this.”

-Retired Army Col. William E. Weber, chairman emeritus of the memorial foundation, was a 25-year-old captain who had already earned the Silver Star for gallantry, when he was grievously wounded in battle in February 1951.
+Retired Army Col. William E. Weber, chairman emeritus of the memorial foundation, was a 25-year-old captain who had already been awarded the Silver Star for gallantry when he was grievously wounded in battle in February 1951.

 He was initially hit by a blast from an enemy hand grenade that cost him a leg.
 Then, as he was being carried on a stretcher to safety, another grenade killed both of his stretcher bearers and resulted in the loss of one of his arms.